Inter name Simone Inzaghi as Conte successor

 Inzaghi, the younger brother of former Juventus and AC Milan striker Filippo, left Lazio last week after a five-year spell in charge, turning down an offer of a contract extension to instead take up the challenge at Inter.

+It ended a 22-year association with Lazio for Inzaghi, who steered the club to a sixth-place finish in Serie A last term.
+He also won the Coppa Italia and two Italian Super Cups as coach.

+As a player, he was part of the Lazio team that won the Scudetto in 1999-2000.

-Conte walked away last month with a year still left on his deal following clashes with the club's cash-strapped Chinese owners.
+Conte walked away from Inter last month with a year still left on his deal following clashes with the club's cash-strapped Chinese owners.

 The ex-Juventus and Chelsea coach refused Suning's planned cost-cutting which would have prevented him building the team he wanted to challenge at home and in Europe.